-Describe your organisation's competitive environment, your KEY STRATEGIC CHALLENGES, and advantages, and your system for PERFORMANCE improvement.
+Describe your organization's competitive environment, your KEY STRATEGIC CHALLENGES and ADVANTAGES, and your system for PERFORMANCE improvement.

 - a.
 Competitive Environment - (1) What is your competitive position?
-What is your relative size and growth in your industry or markets served?
-What are the numbers and types of competitors for your organisation? - (2) What are the principal factors that determine your success relative to your competitors?
+What are your relative size and growth in your industry or markets served?
+What are the numbers and types of competitors for your organization? - (2) What are the principal factors that determine your success relative to your competitors?
 What are any KEY changes taking place that affect your competitive situation, including opportunities for INNOVATION and collaboration, as appropriate? - (3) What are your KEY available sources of comparative and competitive data from within your industry?
 What are your KEY available sources of comparative data from outside your industry?
 What limitations, if any, are there in your ability to obtain these data? - b.
 Strategic Context c.
 Performance Improvement System

-What are your KEY business, operational, and human resource STRATEGIC CHALLENGES and advantages?
-What are your KEY STRATEGIC CHALLENGES and Advantages associated with organisational sustainability?
+What are your KEY business, operational, and human resource STRATEGIC CHALLENGES and ADVANTAGES?
+What are your KEY STRATEGIC CHALLENGES and ADVANTAGES associated with organizational SUSTAINABILITY?

-What are the key elements of your PERFORMANCE improvement system, including your evaluation, organisational LEARNING and INNOVATION PROCESSES?
+What are the KEY elements of your PERFORMANCE improvement system, including your evaluation, organizational learning, and innovation processes?

 N1.
 Principal factors (P.2a[2]) might include differentiators such as your price leadership, design services, innovation rate, geographic proximity, accessibility, and warranty and product options.
-For some non-profit organisations, differentiators also might include relative influence with decision makers, ratio of administrative costs to programme contributions, reputation for programme or service delivery, and wait times for service.
+For some nonprofit organizations, differentiators also might include your relative influence with decision makers, ratio of administrative costs to programmatic contributions, reputation for program or service delivery, and wait times for service.

 N2.
-Strategic challenges and advantages (P.2b) might relate to technology, products, your operations, your customer support, your industry, globalisation, your value chain, and people.
+Strategic challenges and advantages (P.2b) might relate to technology, products, your operations, your customer support, your industry, globalization, your value chain, and people.

 N3.
-Performance improvement (P.2c) is an assessment dimension used in the Scoring System to evaluate the maturity of organisational approaches and deployment (see page 52).
-This question is intended to help you and the National Evaluators set an overall context for your approach to performance improvement.
+Performance improvement (P.2c) is an assessment dimension used in the Scoring System to evaluate the maturity of organizational approaches and deployment (see pages 66-70).
+This question is intended to help you and the Baldrige Examiners set an overall context for your approach to performance improvement.
 Approaches to performance improvement that are compatible with the systems approach provided by the Baldrige framework might include implementing a Lean Enterprise System, applying Six Sigma methodology, using ISO 9000 standards, or employing other process improvement and innovation tools.
-A growing number of organisations have implemented specific processes for meeting goals in product and process innovation.
+A growing number of organizations have implemented specific processes for meeting goals in product and process innovation.

 N4.
-Non-profit organisations frequently are in a very competitive environment; they often must compete with other organisations and with alternative sources for similar services to secure financial and volunteer resources, membership, visibility in appropriate communities, and media attention.
+Nonprofit organizations frequently are in a very competitive environment; they often must compete with other organizations and with alternative sources for similar services to secure financial and volunteer resources, membership, visibility in appropriate communities, and media attention.

 N5.
-For non-profit organisations, the term "business" (P.2b) is used throughout the Criteria to refer to your main mission area or enterprise activity.
+For nonprofit organizations, the term "business" (P.2b) is used throughout the Criteria to refer to your main mission area or enterprise activity.